confluentinc/demo-siem-optimization/instructions/abbreviated.md

 > High-volume, low-value data is costly to index in SIEM tools.
 SIEMs like Splunk are optimized for indexing and searching, so there are performance and budget costs for sending more data than necessary.
 Unfortunately that means this data is usually dropped altogether.
 But what if you could filter and aggregate the data in motion _before_ it gets to the SIEM indexing tool?
 You would save on costs while still deriving value from that high volume data.

-> Organizations are looking to respond more rapidly to threat patterns and automate as much as possible (SOAR -- Security Orchestration Automated Response).
+> Organizations are looking to respond more rapidly to threat patterns and automate as much as possible.
 Confluent's event-driven, data in motion paradigm is practically purpose built for this sort of demand.

 ### Filter and Enrich the DNS Stream

-1. Lets joing to zeek streams to provide an enriched stream for downstream consumers
+1. > So the first stream processing I will do is to created an enriched DNS stream for downstream consumers.
+I'm going to enrich it by joining it with the connection stream because the DNS data itself lacks network connection metadata that someone might want when looking at these DNS requestions.
+That metadata exsits in the connection stream

     ```sql
     CREATE STREAM conn_stream (